 Bonjour is Apple’s wonderful technology that automatically locates and displays devices and services like computers, file shares, or printers that are available on a network.
 It is built in macOS but also available for Microsoft Windows.
 To allow the Raspberry Pi to propagate itself across a network and to be recognized by Bonjour, you needed to install the Avahi package separately.
 The latest Raspberry Pi OS version includes this right out of the box, so no need for installing it.

 To summarize: All you need for Raspberry Pi file sharing is SAMBA.

 sudo apt install samba -y

 When this window comes up, choose “No”.

-If you want to access other network computers from your Raspberry Pi, e.g., when you use it as a desktop computer, you will need also to install the CIFS tools.
-They were originally part of the Samba package but later split into their own package.
+If you want to access other network computers from your Raspberry Pi, e.g., when you use it as a desktop computer, you will also need to install the CIFS tools.
+They were initially part of the Samba package but later split into their own package.

 For an application like a digital picture frame where you don’t need to see other computers but just be visible in the network yourself, you won’t need to install this.

 Installing a user